SAVA: Scalable Learning-Agnostic Data Valuation: SAVA: S calable D a ta V a luation

 More precisely, let $\bar f^*, \bar g^*$ be the optimal dual variables of $\OT_{\bar\ermC}(\bar\mu_t, \bar\mu_v)$, then the data valuation of the batch $B_i$ in the training set $\sD_t$ is estimated as follows:

-Since the optimal dual variables are only unique up to a constant, we follow \citet{just2023lava} to normalize these optimal dual variables such that the sum of all elements is equal to a zero vector:
+Since the optimal dual variables are only unique up to a constant, we follow \citet{just2023lava} to normalize these optimal dual variables such that the sum of all elements is equal to zero:

-\textbf{Using batch valuation for data point valuation.} After solving the OT problem over batches, we obtain the optimal transport plan $ \bar{\pi}^*(\bar\mu_t, \bar\mu_v)$ which is used to compute the data evaluation over individual data points:
+\textbf{Using batch valuation for data point valuation.} After solving the OT problem over batches, we obtain the OT plan $ \bar{\pi}^*(\bar\mu_t, \bar\mu_v)$ which is used to compute the data valuation over individual data point: